-Non-Emergencies: Five Things That Appear Scary but Are Not Emergencies
+Non-Emergencies: Four Things That Appear Scary but Are Not Emergencies

 - Reverse sneeze.
 This sounds like a prolonged, repetitive snort.
 It typically will resolve within seconds to a minute.
-If it is not, please bring your animal in to be looked at.
+If it is not, please bring your animal in for an examination.

 - Occasional vomiting.
 It's not unusual for a dog to vomit occasionally because of eating too much, eating too quickly or eating something he or she shouldn't have.
 Most dogs do best when they are fed two meals per day rather than one large meal.
 Frequent vomiting is not normal and needs to be addressed.